The Guide To Dog Treadmills For Shepherds

 All dogs need daily exercise, but for some, it’s just not feasible to go for a walk around the neighborhood.
 These are some of the dogs that might benefit more from a treadmill than others:

-• Dogs with busy owners – Sometimes the owner’s schedule is what makes it hard to walk their dog, like if they work during hours when a dog would normally exercise.
-This means even if you miss a day you can still get them active once you’re home.
+• Dogs with busy owners: Sometimes the owner’s schedule is what makes it hard to walk their dog, like if they work during hours when a dog would normally exercise.
+This means that even if you miss a day, you can still get them active once you’re home.

-• Dogs with lots of energy – There are some dog breeds that require more than just one walk a day, and if you don’t have the time or energy to do it then a treadmill could be your savior.
+• Dogs with lots of energy: There are some dog breeds that require more than just one walk a day, and if you don’t have the time or energy to do it, then a treadmill could be your saviour.

 How Do They Differ from Human Treadmills?

-If you’ve ever thought of putting your dog on a treadmill before, you’re probably wondering why you can’t just use your own treadmill for them?
-There are a few key differences that mean a regular treadmill isn’t suitable for dogs, and should never be attempted.
+If you’ve ever thought of putting your dog on a treadmill before, you’re probably wondering why you can’t just use your own treadmill for them.
+There are a few key differences that mean a regular treadmill isn’t suitable for dogs, and it should never be attempted.

-• Length – The length that a dog requires is longer than a human, and this is due to their gait.
+• Length: The length that a dog requires is longer than that of a human, and this is due to their gait.
 They stretch out a lot further than us and simply wouldn’t have room to walk or run.

-• Width – The width of a dog treadmill must also be bigger to give the canine room to float and no restrict their body movement.
+• Width: The width of a dog treadmill must also be bigger to give the canine room to float and not restrict their body movement.

 A Smart Investment For The Right Kind Of Dog